RubixML/ML/docs/datasets/labeled.md

 # Labeled
 A Labeled dataset is used to train supervised learners and for testing a model by providing the ground-truth.
 In addition to the standard dataset API, a labeled dataset can perform operations such as stratification and sorting the dataset using the label column.

-**Note:** Since PHP silently converts integer strings (ex. `'1'`) to integers in some circumstances, you should not use integer strings to denote class labels.
-Instead, use an appropriate non-integer string class label such as `first` or `second`.
+**Note:** Since PHP silently converts integer strings (ex. `'1'`) to integers in some circumstances, you should not use integer strings as class labels.
+Instead, use an appropriate non-integer string class label such as `first` or `class 1`.

 ## Parameters
 | # | Param | Default | Type | Description |